matbuoro/GrowthEnhanced/code/README.md

-This folder contains 2 R scripts to run analysis:
-- PHENOTYPES
-- COMMUNITY AND ECOSYSTEMS

-R packages required: rstanarm, loo
+This folder contains R scripts to run analysis for PHENOTYPES and COMMUNITY & ECOSYSTEMS.
+Results have to be saved in a *results* folder.
+Then, we used R packages *rstanarm* and *bayesplot* (see R script *PosteriorCheck*) to perform diagnostics.

+Models comparison were performed using the R package *loo*.

 ## PHENOTYPES